generyand/vantage/docs/project-roadmap.md

 ---

-## Epic 4: The Core Intelligence Layer
+## Phase 4: The Core Intelligence Layer
 **Status:** Not Started
 **Description:** This epic implements the "smart" features that automate scoring and generate insights based on the final, validated data.